-Stress related injuries are a significant risk for the CRD organization.
-Stress related time off may trigger an investigation into the root causes by WorkSafeBC.
-Lost time, staff absences, and staff turnover have been some of the impacts that the CRD have already faced due to the extreme emergency response and recovery workload.
-An unhealthy workforce has cascading affects on productivity and, ultimately, service delivery to the tax paying citizens to whom the regional district are ultimately responsible.
+Stress-related injuries are a significant risk for the CRD organization.
+Stress-related time-off may trigger an investigation into the root causes by WorkSafeBC.
+Lost time, staff absences and staff turnover have been some of the impacts that the CRD have already faced due to the extreme emergency response and recovery workload.
+An unhealthy workforce has cascading affects on productivity and, ultimately, service delivery to the tax-paying citizens to whom the regional district is responsible.